Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: Numerical Experiments

 \subsection{Synthetic Network Evaluation}

 We begin by constructing a synthetic sensor network to evaluate the convergence behavior and localization accuracy of the proposed SP-ADMM-JCNL algorithm in a controlled environment.
-Specifically, a total of 100 agent nodes, 8 anchors, and one target are randomly deployed within a square region $[0,1] \times [0,1] $.
+Specifically, a total of 50 agents, 8 anchors, and four targets are randomly deployed within a square region $[0,1] \times [0,1] $.
 The communication range is set to $C_{\text{range}} = 0.3$, which results in a moderately connected network topology with sparse local neighborhoods.
 This level of connectivity reflects realistic conditions often encountered in low-power wireless sensor deployments.
 The corresponding network topology used in our experiments is shown in Fig.~\ref{fig:SN}.

 Following \cite{jin2021exploiting}, we consider two types of measurement noise to simulate different sensing conditions.
 The first type is additive white Gaussian noise (AWGN), where the measurement noise is modeled as a zero-mean Gaussian variable with fixed variance, i.e., $\sigma_{i,j}^2 = \sigma_{\text{add}}^2$.
 This noise model captures the baseline level of measurement uncertainty commonly assumed in localization literature.
-The second type is range-dependent Gaussian noise, where the variance increases proportionally with the square of the Euclidean distance between node pairs.
-Specifically, the noise is modeled as zero-mean Gaussian with $\sigma_{i,j}^2 = \sigma_{\text{add}}^2 \| \mathbf{p}_i - \mathbf{p}_j \|^2$, where $\| \mathbf{p}_i - \mathbf{p}_j \|$ denotes the true distance between nodes $i$ and $j$.
+The second type is range-dependent Gaussian noise, where the variance increases proportionally with the square of the Euclidean distance between sensor pairs.
+Specifically, the noise is modeled as zero-mean Gaussian with $\sigma_{i,j}^2 = \sigma_{\text{add}}^2 \| \mathbf{p}_i - \mathbf{p}_j \|^2$, where $\| \mathbf{p}_i - \mathbf{p}_j \|$ denotes the true distance between sensors $i$ and $j$.
 This setting reflects more realistic scenarios where measurement errors grow with distance.
-In this part, we set $\sigma_{\text{add}} = 0.02$.
+In this part, we set $\sigma_{\text{add}}^2 = 0.02$.
 These two noise types are tested separately in order to evaluate the robustness and adaptability of the proposed algorithm under varying noise characteristics.